premjg/neomake/.github/ISSUE_TEMPLATE.md

 ### Steps to reproduce

 <!--
-Include if relevant.
+Provide steps to reproduce the issue, if relevant.

-Please execute `:let g:neomake_verbose = 3` to enable verbose output, which might help showing the issue already.
-Look at `:messages` for its output.
+Please execute `:let g:neomake_verbose = 3` before (to enable verbose output/logging).
+Look at `:messages` for its output, which might help showing the issue already.
 -->

 ### Output from (verbose) NeomakeInfo

 <!--
 Paste the output from `:verbose NeomakeInfo` here.
-You can use `:redir @+> | silent verb NeomakeInfo | redir END` to copy it to your clipboard.
+You can use the following command to run it and copy it directly to your clipboard:

+    :redir @+> | silent verb NeomakeInfo | redir END
 -->